aws-samples/retail-demo-store/README.md

 * Currently only tested in the AWS regions provided in the deployment instructions above.
 The only limitation for deploying into other regions is [availability of all required services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
     - Amazon IVS is currently only supported in the N. Virginia (us-east-1), Oregon (us-west-2), and Ireland (eu-west-1) regions.
 Therefore, to deploy the Retail Demo Store in a region that does not support IVS, be sure to select to use the Default IVS Streams CloudFormation template parameter.

+# Troubleshooting / FAQs

+***Q: When accessing the Retail Demo Store web application after deploying the project, a CloudFront error is displayed.
+What's wrong?***

+***A:*** Sign in to the AWS account/region where the project was deployed and browse to CodePipeline.
+Verify that the pipeline with "WebUIPipeline" in the name has successfully been built.
+If it failed, inspect the details of the Build stage to diagnose the root cause.

+***Q: When accessing the Retail Demo Store web application after deploying the project, the home page shows spinning icons and products are never loaded.
+What's wrong?***

+***A:*** The most likely cause is an error building or deploying one or more of the microservices.
+Sign in to the AWS account/region where the project was deployed and browse to CodePipeline.
+Verify that all of the Retail Demo Store pipelines have completed successfully.
+Inspect the details for any that have failed to determine the root cause.
+Sometimes just manually triggering a build/deploy will resolve the issue.
+If all pipelines were successful, make sure you're accessing the web application over HTTP and _not_ HTTPS.

+***Q: This project is expensive to run (or keep running).
+How can I reduce the running cost of a deployment?***

+***A:*** The most costly service in the project for an idle deployment is Amazon Personalize.
+You can eliminate Personalize idle costs by stopping all Amazon Personalize recommenders and deleting all campaigns in the Retail Demo Store dataset group for Personalize.
+This just shuts down the real-time inference endpoints; the datasets and ML models will remain.
+You should also change all of the recommender and campaign ARN parameter values in the AWS Systems Manager Parameter Store to `NONE`, leaving the parameter values for filters and the event tracker alone.
+These parameter names start with `/retaildemostore/personalize/` (e.g., `/retaildemostore/personalize/recommended-for-you-arn`).
+Once you complete these steps, the storefront will fall back to default behavior for recommending products from the catalog.
+To reactive Personalize, start the recommenders and create campaigns and then set the recommender and/or campaign ARNs back in the Systems Manager Parameter Store.
+The storefront will automatically start showing recommendations from Personalize again.
 # Reporting Bugs

 If you encounter a bug, please create a new issue with as much detail as possible and steps for reproducing the bug.
 See the [Contributing Guidelines](./CONTRIBUTING.md) for more details.